-Semantic/Thematic roles
+Semantic/Thematic Roles

-The "roles" words fulfill within the situation described by sentence.

-The boy kicked to the ball.

-The verb describes an action (kick).

-The noun phrase (NP) in the sentence describes the roles of entities, such as people and things, involved in the action.

-We can identify a small number of semantic roles (also called "thematic roles" for these noun phrases).
+- The "roles" words fulfill within the situation described by a sentence. - The boy kicked the ball - The verb describes an action (kick). - The noun phrases (NP) in the sentence describe the roles of entities, such as people and things, involved in the action. - We can identify a small number of semantic roles (also called "thematic roles") for these noun phrases.